team-ocean/veros/doc/index.rst

 Veros, *the versatile ocean simulator*, aims to be the swiss army knife of ocean modeling.
 It is a full-fledged primitive equation ocean model that supports anything between idealized toy models and `realistic, high-resolution, global ocean simulations <https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021MS002717>`_.
 And because Veros is written in pure Python, the days of struggling with complicated model setup workflows, ancient programming environments, and obscure legacy code are finally over.

+*In a nutshell, we want to enable high-performance ocean modelling with a clear focus on flexibility and usability.*

 Veros supports a NumPy backend for small-scale problems, and a high-performance `JAX <https://github.com/google/jax>`_ backend with CPU and GPU support.
 It is fully parallelized via MPI and supports distributed execution on any number of nodes, including multi-GPU architectures (see also :doc:`our benchmarks </more/benchmarks>`).

-In a nutshell, we want to enable ocean modelling with a clear focus on flexibility and usability.

 The dynamical core of Veros is based on `pyOM2 <https://wiki.cen.uni-hamburg.de/ifm/TO/pyOM2>`_, an ocean model with a Fortran backend and Fortran and Python frontends.